-Both modules should be setup before use, using the Pick and hold software and USB cable which is included in the kit versions.
-A user friendly interface allows current and time parameters to be set up and saved, and also allows monitoring of the switching device temperature to confirm operation is within safe limits in a wide range of ambient conditions.
+Both modules should be set up before use, using the Pick and Hold software and a micro-USB cable (Not included) which is included in the kit ver.
+A user-friendly interface allows current and time parameters to be set up and saved and allows monitoring of the switching device temperature to confirm operation is within safe limits in a wide range of ambient conditions.